Community Navigators

 What does a Community Navigator do?

-• Provide one to one instruction in accessing government, social and health services online
+• Provide one-to-one instruction in accessing government, social and health services online

 • Provide referrals to other social services, employment and educational programs in the community